SOTETO/heureka/readme.md

 5. Add new locations to the nginx `.docker-conf/mode_dev/nginx/location.pool` file (using the new upstreams).

 #### Hints for the deployment
-If no SMTP-Server has been configured to send emails, the confirmation email of the MS-DROPS backend is logged.
+- If no SMTP-Server has been configured to send emails, the confirmation email of the MS-DROPS backend is logged.
 Thus, search in the logs for the confirmation email (see the end of this readme).
+- After a successful deployment, the proxy [Nginx](https://www.nginx.com/) will redirect the server to `/arise/#/signin/L2FyaXNlLyMvcHJvZmlsZQ==`.
+Thus, this redirect is part of the [Nginx](https://www.nginx.com/) configuration.

 #### List of commands
 The `dev drops` environment provides the following commands: